 Sending an accompanying welcome letter with what they will expect to do or see on the first day or week of school eases anxieties.
 You can also include log-in information for virtual learning or a special invitation for your first Zoom Meeting or Google Meet.

 Since I am a strong believer in sending welcome letters prior to the beginning of school, I wanted to make it easier for you to do during this hectic back to school season.
 Therefore, I created 10 different pre-designed Meet the Teacher & Welcome Letter templates for you in fun themes that will help get students excited about the school year.
-I also included student gift tags so you can have something special waiting for students on the first day or send it with their take-home packets.
+I also included student gift tags so you can have something special waiting for students on the first day or send it with their take-home packets if virtual learning.

 ALL the text is editable so you can continue to use the templates throughout the school year.
 Change the text for your monthly newsletters, parent communication, Zoom Meeting or Google Meet invitations, class notes, etc. Use the Meet the Teacher form for each student as a get-to-know-you / student of the week activity.
 Change the text on the gift tag for surprises throughout the school year.